-- 1. Any student who is recessed will be automatically placed on academic probation for their first semester they return. - 2.
-Any student whose academic performance remains at or below 75% while on probation, will remain on probation for the subsequent semester(s). - 3.
-Students on academic probation will be assigned an academic advisor for the duration of their academic probation. - 4.
-Any student who fails a course will be automatically placed on academic probation for the next semester and may appear before the Student Progress Committee. - 5.
-Any student with an overall average at or below 75% or an average at or below 75% in two or more classes from the previous semester is considered 'at risk' and placed on academic probation for the next semester.
+- 1. Any student who is recessed will be placed on academic probation for the first semester they return. - 2.
+Any student who fails a course will be placed on academic probation for the next semester and may appear before the Student Progress Committee. - 3.
+Any student with an overall average at or below 75% or an average at or below 75% in two or more classes from the previous semester will be placed on academic probation. - 4.
+Any student whose academic performance remains at or below 75% while on probation, will remain on probation for the subsequent semester(s).